Common Myths About Network Security

 Similar problems can arise from clicking on links in emails.
 The link can provide a connection to a malicious website, or it can open a hidden file attached to the email note.
 Another common point of invasion is corrupt files located on storage devices such as thumb drives.
 You and your employees need to follow all prescribed security measures.

 Myth: Changing User Passwords Frequently is Enough to Make Our Network Secure

 Truth: Many companies have only one barrier between their computing network and external threats: a single password sign in.
 Regardless of the complexity of the password requirement, a single password sign-in is still only one barrier.
 A Single Factor Authentication (SFA) will not always stop a cyber-attack.
-The best network security practices include Multi-Factor Authentication (MFA).
+The best managed network security solutions practices include Multi-Factor Authentication (MFA).
 MFA provides additional barriers to network access and reduces the potential for unwanted network invasion.

 MFA requires two or more independent credentials.
 Most of them fit within one of three categories:

 - Biometrics – Fingerprints, retina scans, facial recognition, etc.